Can I Close My Business With a Bounce Back Loan?

 Applications for CBILS loans closed on the 31st March 2021.
 They have been superseded by the Recovery Loan Scheme

-You could use the loans to pay staff wages (directors included).
-It could also be used to help with rents and business rates, any monthly business costs or overheads such as phone and electricity bills.
+You could have used the loans to pay staff wages (directors included).
+It could also have been used to help with rents and business rates, any monthly business costs or overheads such as phone and electricity bills.
 Finally, directors may have wished to use it to refinance other business debts to lower the interest costs related.

 CBILS loans could not be used to pay dividends or to pay into a personal savings account to accrue interest.
 It could not be used for any purposes other than those business related.
 To do so would not be “acting reasonably and responsibly” and you could be made personally liable if the company enters into voluntary or compulsory liquidation.